 - Disability information

-- Health information, including medical certificates
+- Health data including medical certificates & COVID-19 related information

 - Details of criminal convictions as provided through Garda Vetting

 - Voice in lecture/meeting recordings

 - Disciplinary/grievance records

 - New employer (for leavers who enter another public service employment)

 - IP address and the type of device you are using when visiting the GMIT website on a mobile device

 - Car registration number if you apply for a parking permit

 Your data is stored in a variety of platforms including HR management systems and Institute email.